Staying warm this winter01 November 2019

 Find out more about how the YuYu hot water bottle helps Ellen on cold days.

 A warm bath or shower before bed will help to warm you up will also help to ease stiff and painful joints.

 Exercise will improve your circulation and help to keep you warmer.
 The weather might put you off doing long outdoor walks but there are many indoor options, like doing a yoga class, trying aerobics or using a treadmill.

 Make sure you eat well.
 You need energy from food to stay warm, so try to have regular hot meals and drinks.
 Find out more about diet and arthritis.

-There can be plenty of opportunities to have a drink with family, friends and colleagues during the festive period.
 It’s wise to be careful with alcohol in the cold.
 If you’ve drunk too much alcohol and you go out into the cold, your body sends heat away from the core of your body to warm up the blood vessels and skin at the surface of your body.

 If you smoke it can make your circulation worse because it narrows the blood vessels.
 Poorer circulation in your fingers and toes will make your hands feel colder.

 Your Facebook tips

 On Facebook we had a great response from you on what things have helped you.
 We wanted to include the themes here so more people can benefit from the advice.
 Keep them coming by adding your comments on Twitter, Facebook and Instagram.